Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Executing a Proposal

-When a Dao members propose changes to the organization's operations, and these proposals are voted upon by the community.
-Once a proposal has garnered sufficient approval, it needs to be executed to enact its changes.
+When DAO members propose changes to the organization's operations, the community votes on them.
+Once a proposal has garnered sufficient approval, it must be executed to enact its changes.

 Inside the execute function, the proposal's details are retrieved from storage.
-It checks that the proposal has not been executed already, has passed its deadline, and meets the required acceptance percentage.
+It checks that the proposal has not been executed, has passed its deadline, and meets the required acceptance percentage.
 Once verified, the proposal's executed flag is set to true to mark it as completed.

 The function takes in a `proposal_id` and executes the proposal if it meets the following condition requirements,
 - It validates the `validate_id(proposal_id, storage.proposal_count.read())`,